mesaugat/tech-companies-in-nepal/README.md

 ## A - C
 - [Anubhabi Technologies Pvt.
 Ltd.](http://www.anubhabi.com/) | Koteshwor, Kathmandu | At Anubhabi we provide high-end online web and software development solutions to start-ups and medium to large scale companies
 - [Avionte Solutions](http://www.avionte.com/) | Buddhanagar, Kathmandu | A robust staffing solution
 - [Bidhee Pvt.
-Ltd.](http://www.bidhee.com) | New Baneshwor, Kathmandu | A company solely established for development and deployment of innovative products and services in the field of IT globally
+Ltd.](http://www.bidhee.com) | New Baneshwor, Kathmandu | A company solely established for development and deployment of innovative products and services in the field of IT globally with Specialization in Mobile apps, Web application and Custom Software Development
 - [Braindigit](http://www.braindigit.com/) | Gyaneshwor, Kathmandu | Building applications for businesses and mobile on a native platform, with driven project teams you can call yours
 - [CloudFactory](https://www.cloudfactory.com/) | Bhainsepati, Lalitpur | On-Demand Workforce for Data Work